estp/estp/specification.rst

 -------------------------

-The protocol is suited to send statistical counters reported at short regular time intervals , e.g. CPU usage or messages passed thought gateway.
+The protocol is suited to send statistical counters reported at short regular time intervals , e.g. CPU usage or messages passed though a gateway.
 It is not suited to send massive number of statistics (e.g. on each user request or each network packet).
 It is not suited to transmit large chunks of data at big intervals.